JenniferAraujo/JenniferAraujo/README.md

 ### Hey!
 I'm Jennifer Araujo 👋

 - 👩🏽‍💻 An interdisciplinary chemistry that allowed itself to learn something new and fell in love with programming.
-Today a rising back-end developer and cadet at 42 Porto.
+Today a rising back-end developer.
 - 🌱 I'm currently learning backend development.
 - 🧠 Always learning something new, curiosity is my compass!